pfedick/winmusik/README.md

 smart editor and an easy to use search interface.

   - smart graphical user interface for editing your music titles
-  - import of MP3 files on harddisk
+  - import of MP3 files from harddisk
   - ID3v2-Tag-support including cover images, key and energy
   - extensive search functions
   - print cd cover